148th Siege Battery, Royal Garrison Artillery: Mobilisation

-148th Siege Battery, RGA, was raised at Harwich under Army Council Instruction 1091 of 29 May 1916 with a cadre of 4 officers and 78 other ranks (ORs) – approximately a TF RGA company – from the Essex & Suffolk RGA.Frederick, pp. 702–6.
+148th Siege Battery, RGA, was raised at Harwich under Army Council Instruction 1091 of 29 May 1916 with a cadre of 4 officers and 78 other ranks (ORs) – approximately a TF RGA company – from the Essex & Suffolk RGA.

 Western Front

 Somme

 The battery went out to the Western Front in August 1916, manning four 9.2-inch howitzers, and initially joined XIII Corps' Heavy Artillery.
-XIII Corps had been heavily engaged in the early part of the Battle of the Somme and was in the process of being relieved, so the battery was transferred to 33rd HAG under Fourth Army HQ.'Allocation of Siege Batteries RGA', The National Archives (TNA), Kew, file WO 95/5494/4.Becke, Pt 4, pp. 99–107.Miles, 1916, Vol II, p.
-181.
+XIII Corps had been heavily engaged in the early part of the Battle of the Somme and was in the process of being relieved, so the battery was transferred to 33rd HAG under Fourth Army HQ.

 XIV Corps took over the line from XIII Corps, and continued the Battle of Delville Wood with a carefully-planned attack towards Guillemont.
 Zero hour was fixed for 14.45 on 18 August and was preceded by a 36-hour methodical bombardment; the rate of fire was not to quicken before the assault so that the enemy would receive no warning.
 The infantry were then to advance to the first objective behind a curtain of fire provided by the lighter field artillery.
 There was then to be a 2-hour pause for consolidation while a fresh bombardment was fired at the second objective.
-The right attack was held up, but good progress was made on the left, where Waterlot Farm and Lonely Trench were captured and consolidated.Miles, 1916, Vol II, pp. 190–3.
+The right attack was held up, but good progress was made on the left, where Waterlot Farm and Lonely Trench were captured and consolidated.
 Fighting continued in Delville Wood, with XIV Corps making a fresh attacks on 3 September (the Guillemont) for which the bombardment had begun at 08.00 the previous day.
 In the centre the German positions had suffered badly from the bombardment and were quickly taken, but the right attack was a disaster.
 The attack was renewed next morning and by 6 September Guillemont and most of the other objectives had been captured.
 XIV Corps then prepared to capture Ginchy on 9 September.
 The bombardment began at 07.00 with no increase in intensity before Zero at 16.45 to deceive the Germans as to the time of the attack and to deny them an opportunity to counter-attack before dark.
 The village was taken after heavy fighting, and trench fighting continued in front of the village for several days.